hasanmoudud/geocompr/main.md

 ## Geographic algorithms

-Algorithms are, roughly speaking, the computing equivalent of a cooking recipe.
+Algorithms can be understood as the computing equivalent of a cooking recipe.
 They are a complete set of instructions which, when undertaken on the input (ingredients), result in useful (tasty) outputs.
 Before diving into a concrete case study, a brief history will show how they relate to scripts (covered in section \@ref(scripts)) and functions (which can be used to generalize algorithms, as we'll see in section \@ref(functions)).